teleivo/cs143/assignments/PA5J/README.md

     return new SymbolTable((Stack) tbl.clone());
   }
 ```

+To then try yourself

+* build my semantic analyzer using `make cgen`
+* run it
+  * against some Cool code using `./mycoolc -o code.s code.cl`
+  * against my test samples of valid/invalid Cool `./test.sh`
+  * against all the course examples `./test.sh ../../examples`

+## TODO

+* clean up todos
+* cleanup javadocs
+* what changes are needed to be able to use the GC? how can I also test that in test.sh?

 * how to get the example programs to do something useful?
 They did not even have a main before I
 added one